 Direct data entry/return to provider, for instance, bore an estimated 26,000 errors per day, many of which were attributable to rekeying of data.
 Automation would reduce those errors while also reducing the elapsed duration between claim submission and payment.
 In fact, the client found that the very first run of its new “return to provider” bot eliminated a backlog of 12,000 records.
 Since each of these records would have taken an individual worker 12 minutes to process, the new bot’s first run alone saved over 1,000 hours.

 Ultimately, by adopting the second proposal, our client delivered valuable bots across revenue cycle, finance, information technology (IT), human resources and supply chain.
 The client also selected and implemented an RPA platform and built an operating environment for continued RPA programme success, with bot-generated data to track key performance indicators.

 Through collaboration with Protiviti, the healthcare nonprofit IT staff across five shared-services departments grew their RPA skills so that in the future, these business units could design, build, operate, maintain and govern automated processes for themselves.
 They learned to estimate future RPA bot development efforts and instituted RPA implementation and change management.

-While focusing on RPA’s technical aspects is critical to any effective RPA program, technical competence is insufficient on its own.
-To build a sustainable in-house RPA program, organizations must choose early candidates with care; partner with the right experts; and implement an RPA operating framework that incorporates governance structure, analytical and design thinking skill sets, continuous learning and DevOps discipline.
+While focusing on RPA’s technical aspects is critical to any effective RPA programme, technical competence is insufficient on its own.
+To build a sustainable in-house RPA programme, organisations must choose early candidates with care; partner with the right experts; and implement an RPA operating framework that incorporates governance structure, analytical and design thinking skill sets, continuous learning and DevOps discipline.